sagemathinc/cocalc-doc/source/ai.rst

 CoCalc has commercial agreements with LLM providers, the data provided by our users are kept private and are not used for training models.

 You can also spin off a fully private LLM on your very own :ref:`compute-servers`!
-In this video William shows how to create a GPU-backed OpenWebUI (https://openwebui.com/) server on https://CoCalc.com in a few minutes:
+In this video William shows how to create a GPU-backed `OpenWebUI <https://openwebui.com/>`_ server in a few minutes:

 .. raw:: html